Signs of illness or pain

 - discharges from the eyes, ears or nose

-- difficulties with passing urine
+- problems with passing urine

 - limping and swelling are also signs of possible ill health